jeskesen/i2c_imu/README.md

 It is essential to calibrate the magnetometer or else very poor fusion results will be obtained.
 For more about this, see http://wp.me/p4qcHg-b4.
 RTIMULibDemo (GUI) and RTIMULibCal (command line) can be used to do this.
 They both support magnetometer min/max, magnetometer ellipsoid fit and accelerometer min/max calibration.

 ## Release history

+### November 7 2014 - 4.0.0

+Restructured library to add support for the MPU-9250 and SPI bus.
+This is a little experimental right now - use V3.1.1 if problems are encountered with existing supported IMUs.
+The MPU-9250 has been seen to hang when used on the SPI bus at sample rates above 300 samples per second.
+However, sample rates up to 1000 seem to work fine using I2C.

+The RTIMULib apps are now able to auto-detect on the I2C and SPI bus so, if only one supported IMU is present on either bus, the code should find it.
+Note that only the MPU-9250 is supported by the SPI driver at the moment.
+There are some new settings in the RTIMULib.ini file related to the SPI bus that may need editing in some systems.
+The default SPI bus is set 0 which works nicely for the Raspberry Pi.
+Connect the MPU-9250 to SPI0 and CS0 and it should work without needing to change anythin in RTIMULib.ini.

 ### November 4 2014 - 3.1.1